Durham Light Infantry Archives

-Information about Durham Light Infantry archives in Durham County Record Office.
+Information about Durham Light Infantry (DLI) archives in Durham County Record Office.

-The archives complement the object and medal room collections in the Durham Light Infantry Museum and Art Gallery.
+The archives complement the objects collection and the medal collection of the Durham Light Infantry regiment.

 About the Collection